skies-io/skies-io.github.io/_posts/2016-01-05-Continuous-Integration.md

 But:

-- They offer less flexbility and features (for instance, many of them do not support pull requests or log compressions)
+- they offer less flexbility and features (for instance, many of them do not support pull requests or log compressions)
-- We do not want to depend on 3rd party tools for such crucial parts and have our code accessible on remote servers.
+- we do not want to depend on 3rd party tools for such crucial parts and have our code accessible on remote servers
-- Some of them (like hosted-ci) are just a hosted Jenkins server.
+- some of them (like hosted-ci) are just a hosted Jenkins server
-- They are quite expensive (Travis-CI starts at $139/month) for non open source projects.
+- they are quite expensive (Travis-CI starts at $139/month) for non open source projects

 Some might argue that hosting, installing, configuring and running a Jenkins server (or equivalent) is way more expensive but we really want to maintain control over our CI.